Program in Journalism

-Students will learn the practice of reporting and verification and the art of crafting compelling nonfiction narratives in a variety of media.
-They will learn to write clear and dynamic prose and to communicate complex ideas in ways that can help shape the public conversation.
+Students learn the practice of reporting and verification and the art of crafting compelling non-fiction narratives in a variety of media.
+They learn to write clear and dynamic prose and to communicate complex ideas in ways that can help shape the public conversation.

 Admission to the Program

-The program is open to students of all majors.
+The program is open to students of all concentrations.
 Students may apply for the certificate after having completed one journalism course with a grade of B or above.
-Students will normally apply during sophomore year but no later than the fall of junior year.
+Students normally apply during the spring semester of their sophomore year, but no later than the fall semester of their junior year.

-To obtain the certificate, students must complete five courses and an approved field experience and participate a required colloquium.
+To obtain the certificate, students must complete three requirements: coursework (students must complete at least five courses, with a grade of B or above), an approved fieldwork experience, and participation in a required senior colloquium.

 1. At least one gateway course (200-level) selected from the list below:

-- JRN 240 Creative Non-Fiction: This is a course in factual writing and what has become known as literary non-fiction, emphasizing writing assignments and including several reading assignments from the work of John McPhee and others.
+- JRN 240/CWR 240 Creative Non-Fiction (LA): This is a course in factual writing and what has become known as literary non-fiction, emphasizing writing assignments and readings of leading work in the genre.

 Gateway courses focus on the ethics of journalism, media literacy, and fact-based reporting, developing a common vocabulary and methodology including interviewing, storytelling, and verification skills.
-Courses are writing-intensive, as students will be required to "do journalism"--to report, write, workshop, and revise.
+Courses are writing-intensive, as students are required to "do journalism"—to report, write, workshop, and revise.

 Certificate of Proficiency